kovidgoyal/calibre/src/calibre/manual/conversion.rst

 .. note::

-    You can see the actual settings used during any conversion by clicking the rotating hourglass and then double clicking the individual conversion job.
+    You can see the actual settings used during any conversion by clicking the rotating icon in the lower right corner and then double clicking the individual conversion job.
 This will bring up a conversion log that will contain the actual settings used, near the top.